hakan-duman-acad/inbook-cherry-production/README.md

 # Application of Machine Learning Algorithms for Univariate Time Series Analysis in Agricultural Forecasting: A Case Study of Cherry Production in Turkey

+The full text of the chapter related to this study can be accessed via the following link: <https://www.researchgate.net/publication/383025524_Application_Of_Machine_Learning_Algorithms_For_Univariate_Time_Series_Analysis_In_Agricultural_Forecasting_A_Case_Study_Of_Cherry_Production_In_Turkey>

+Please cite this study if you use it in your research as follows:

+Duman, H. (2024).
+Application Of Machine Learning Algorithms For Univariate Time Series Analysis In Agricultural Forecasting: A Case Study Of Cherry Production In Turkey.
+In N. Köleoğlu, Ş. Çelik, & M. Gülşen İrteş (Eds.), Ekonomi̇, Sosyal ve Beşeri̇ Bi̇li̇mlerde İstati̇sti̇ksel Araştırmalar (pp. 163–202).
+Holistence.

 ## Abstract

 **Keywords:**